 Types of Obsessions in OCD

 The obsessions and compulsions of OCD sufferers can vary widely—if a suffer can think of something, they can also obsess about it.
 Some say that OCD is only limited by the imagination.
-Below are a few well-known areas of obsessive concern.
+However, below are a few common areas of obsessive concern:

-Note that none of the these lists are exhaustive, so please check with an expert who specializes in the treatment of OCD if you have questions.
+*Note that the following lists are not exhaustive, so please check with an expert who specializes in the treatment of OCD if you have questions.
 Each person is unique, and so are the contents of an individual’s OCD.

 Types of Compulsions in OCD